kranthiDRF/broadleafcommerce/README.md

 ```

 ### Update `JAVA_OPTS` for debugging, spring-instrument and jrebel
-1. Open up `<WildFly directory>\bin\stadnalone.conf` and add this snippet at the bottom of the file:
+1. Open up `<WildFly directory>\bin\standalone.conf` and add this snippet at the bottom of the file:

 ```
 # Setup remote debugger